Heinz Linge: Later life and death

 Linge spent ten years in Soviet captivity and was released in 1955.
-During the imprisonment, Linge and Günsche were interrogated by the Soviet People's Commissariat for Internal Affairs (NKVD; later superseded by the Ministry of Internal Affairs; MVD) about the circumstances of Hitler's death.
-A dossier was edited by Soviet NKVD officers and presented to Joseph Stalin on 30 December 1949.
-The report was published in 2005 as The Hitler Book.
-Linge died in Hamburg, West Germany in 1980.
-His memoir, With Hitler to the End, was published by Frontline Books-Skyhorse Publishing, Inc. of London in July 2009 with an introduction by historian Roger Moorhouse, author of Killing Hitler.
+Linge and Günsche were torturously interrogated by the Soviet People's Commissariat for Internal Affairs (NKVD; later superseded by the Ministry of Internal Affairs; MVD) about the circumstances of Hitler's death, at times kept in solitary confinement.
+The two shared a cell from mid-1948 to the end of 1949, during part of the time they provided details for a dossier edited by Soviet NKVD officers and presented to Joseph Stalin on 30 December 1949 (published in 2005 as The Hitler Book).
+Unlike Linge, Günsche hated working on the project and begrudgingly gave the Soviets truthful information.
+Günsche reportedly tried to bring Linge around to his viewpoint and even leveraged threats to try and influence him.